HuobiRDCenter/huobi_CSharp/README.md

-# Huobi C# SDK (beta version)
+# Huobi C# SDK

 This is Huobi C# SDK, This is a lightweight .NET library, you can use import to your C# project and use this SDK to query all market data, trading and manage your account.

-The SDK supports both synchronous and asynchronous RESTful API invoking, and subscribe the market and order data from the Websocket connection.
+The SDK supports both synchronous and asynchronous RESTful API invoking, and subscribe the market, account and order update from the websocket connection.

 ## Table of Contents